emcassi/mood-tracker-ios/README.md

 - **[Firebase](https://github.com/firebase/firebase-ios-sdk)** is used for authentication and databases.

-- Using the [affirmations.dev](https://github.com/annthurium/affirmations) REST API, you can easily get affirmations in the app to make you feel better.
+- Using the [affirmations.dev](https://github.com/annthurium/affirmations) API, you can easily get affirmations in the app to make you feel better.

 - UPDATE: Animated pie charts to help visually analyse your day